-Some UEFI systems don’t boot to an NTFS USB drives.
+Note: Some UEFI systems don’t boot to an NTFS USB drive.
 These UEFI systems will only boot to FAT32 USB thumb drives.
-Bearing this in mind, I create my bootable drives using FAT32 when installing UEFI Systems.
-See the following guide on how create a Bootable USB Drive Using dd Command on Linux.
+Bearing this in mind, I will create my bootable drives using FAT32 when installing UEFI Systems.

 The utility used here is Rufus and there are several other utilities for creating a bootable USB drive from an ISO image.

-Note: For Windows Machines, I format with NTFS but or UEFI Systems, I format with FAT32.
-This can be done from the GUI, Command-line or by using Diskpart.
+Therefore, NTFS or exFAT must be used in this situation.
+This can be done from the GUI, command line or by using Diskpart.